Sergio Brown posts second strange video about Finding Nemo after mother’s death

 Former NFL player Sergio Brown appeared to post on social media two days after his mother’s body was found in a creek behind her home in Illinois.

-The Maywood Police Department said an investigation is underway into the death of 73-year-old Myrtle Brown after it was determined that she was murdered.
+The Maywood Police Department said an investigation is underway into the death of 73-year-old Myrtle Brown after it was determined that she died by homicide.
 Authorities have yet to locate Mr Brown, who was reported missing along with his slain mother after they failed to answer calls from family members.

-On Tuesday evening, an account linked to Mr Brown made a second post on Instagram stories referencing the movie Finding Nemo.
+On Tuesday afternoon, an account linked to Mr Brown made a second post on Instagram stories referencing the movie Finding Nemo.
 Mr Brown is seen rambling and laughing on the post.

 He also appears to be mocking reports that he is “missing.”